Administrative Appeals Tribunal: Jurisdiction

 The AAT did not have a general jurisdiction to review administrative decisions.
 Rather the individual statutes that empowered agencies or ministers to make decisions also granted jurisdiction to the AAT to review those decisions.
 For example, certain decisions made by a delegate of the Minister for Immigration and Citizenship under the Migration Act 1958 may have been subject to merits review in the AAT.
 The right of review was provided for in the Migration Act itself.

 The Tribunal was not a court.
-The High Court long held that the Australian Constitution, mandates a separation of powers between the executive, legislative and judicial branches of government.
+The High Court has long held that the Australian Constitution, mandates a separation of powers between the executive, legislative and judicial branches of government.
 Judicial review of administrative decisions takes place in courts, such as the Federal Court and the Federal Circuit Court.
 The AAT was part of the executive branch of government.

 The AAT had jurisdiction to review a number of decisions made under Commonwealth legislation, including in the areas of taxation, immigration, social security, industrial law, corporations and bankruptcy.
 These decisions may have been made by officials including government ministers, departments, public servants with delegated authority and statutory government bodies.
 The authority to review administrative decisions was limited to specific areas of government administration where an Act, regulation or other legislative instrument provided for a review by the AAT.
 The Tribunal had no power to enquire into government decisions generally.
 More than 400 federal Acts provided for review by the AAT.
 The Tribunal also had powers to review the decisions of some other Australian tribunals, such as the Veterans' Review Board.
 The Tribunal had no power to consider the constitutional validity of particular laws or the legality of government decision-making, but only whether decisions made by government officials were made in accordance with the relevant statutory requirements.

 The AAT's review of government decisions was merit based: it considered whether, on the facts presented to the Tribunal, the correct or preferable decision was made in respect of the applicable law(s) and government procedures.
 Hearings were conducted de novo and the AAT was not restricted to the material before the original decision maker in making its decision if new information had arisen after the original decision was made.
 Section 43(1) of the Administrative Appeals Tribunal Act stated that the AAT could exercise all the powers and discretions of the original decision maker.
 It could 'stand in the shoes of the original decision maker' and reconsider the decision using whatever information is brought before it or available to it.

 Structure

-The Administrative Appeals Tribunal (AAT) consisted of the President and the other members who could be appointed as:
+The Administrative Appeals Tribunal (AAT) consisted of the President and other members who could be appointed as: